cjj1120/ESG_responsible_investment/readme.md

     ```git clone <HTTPS link or SSH link>```

 3. Create a virtual environment.
 This prevents the packages installed in this project to interfere with your other packages on your machine.
 Also, it makes it easier to standardize versions.
+It is also a good practice to ensure reproducibility, especially when collaborating on Github.

     **3.1** Change your directory by entering the ESG_responsible_investing folder